informidas/vba-basic-documentation/README.md

 >

 #### Printing messages to the screen
-An inportant part of programming is being able to print output to the screen, to interact with users.
-In VBA, we can print a message to the screen using message boxes.
-To generate a message box, type the following
+An important part of programming is printing messages to the screen to interact with users.
+In VBA, we print messages to the screen using message boxes.
+To generate a message box, type the following:

 >
 > msgbox("your message goes here between the quotes")
 >
 >

 #### Subroutines
 A Subroutine is a block of code (i.e. series of vba statements or commands).
 This subroutine when executed will run all statements in the block.